 Coming in at $400 the GeChic OnLap1503i is the top of the line in portable monitors.
 Other models of this brand are also of supreme quality.
 The 1503i portable monitor has a true 1080p HD display with a 16:1 aspect ratio.

 Powered by USB type C and HDMI it delivers amazing response time for videos and hi-speed actions.
 A built-in touchscreen allows adaptation to be a small tablet.
 Secured in a hard plastic case for travelling and a built-in magnetic stand it is a nice all in one package.

 Other features include a cable to adapt it to USB 2.0/3.0 type c and HDMI for power and display sharing.
 The Type C is also used as the power supply so it will work off of many portable power supplies when using the USB or HDMI as your screen share link.

 The screen has great color and serious back-lighting to be bright in outdoor trading situations with minimal screen glare.
 16:1 aspect ratio makes viewing all of your market news and charts a breeze.
 Small bezels give you more screen space without all the extra plastic on the sides.

-Overall this portable monitor is the “Lambo” of portable monitors for laptops.
+Overall this portable monitor is the "Lambo" of portable monitors for laptops.
 If you have the cash then it is well worth it.
-You are paying to play with this monitor but you do get what you pay for.
+After all, you do get what you pay for.